dillonhicks/rsnek/rsnek_runtime/src/resource/strings/README.md

 # mod strings: Keep human readable text out of your code

-This exists to experiment with keeping the constant strings and other build resources out of the codebase for locale targeting among other things.
+mod strings exists to experiment with keeping the constant strings and other build resources out of the codebase for locale targeting among other things.